YottaDB/YDBDoc/MessageRecovery/errors.rst

 RCVRMANYSTRMS, Receiver server now connecting to source stream NNNN but had previously connected to a different stream nnnn

-Receiver Server log/MUPIP Error: Issued by a Receiver Server on a Supplementary Instance (started with -UPDOK) which had formerly connected to a source server corresponding to non-Supplementary stream nnnn, later disconnected and on reconnection found the Source Server corresponds to a different non-Supplementary stream NNNN.
+Receiver Server log/MUPIP Error: Issued by a Receiver Server on a Supplementary Instance (started with -UPDOK) which had formerly connected to a source server corresponding to a non-Supplementary stream nnnn, later disconnected and on reconnection found that the Source Server corresponds to a different non-Supplementary stream NNNN.

 Action: Mixing of non-Supplementary streams are not allowed in the same Receiver Server process.
 Restart the Receiver Server.